-An app created by the US Department of Veterans Affairs (VA), aimed at anyone with Post Traumatic Stress Disorder (PTSD)
+An app created by the U.S. Department of Veterans Affairs for anyone with Post Traumatic Stress Disorder (PTSD).

 What does the app do?

 The app has 4 sections in which users can learn about PTSD, find ways to manage it, track their symptoms and get further support.
 In the ‘manage’ section users are provided with a variety of tools and tips for coping with PTSD such a guided relaxation audio tracks and imagery exercises.
 To track symptoms, users complete a 20-question assessment on a regular basis.
 The app allows users to view their symptom scores in a graph, export their score, and set up reminders to take the assessment.
 For a more detailed description of the app, see Google Play or iTunes and for a detailed review, see Reviews.

 |Date of this review: February 2017|